 She is an alumnus of Dustin Felder's Acting Studio, and diversity scholar recipient to both the sketch and improv programs for the Upright Citizens' Brigade in NY & LA.

 In 2019, she co-starred in “All-American”, a film created as part of the Asian American Film Alliance’s 72 Hour Shootout challenge, which placed in their list of 2019 Top 10 Films.
 Kareema also participated in the Weekend Women’s Film Challenge where she co-starred in her team’s short film, “Empty,” an official selection for the 2019 Urbanworld Film Festival among others.
-She later returned to the revival of the same film challenge in 2022 as a producer and team leader for the short film, Bon Voyage, recently accepted into the Norfolk Film Festival.
+She later returned to the revival of the same film challenge in 2022 as a producer and team leader for the short film, Bon Voyage.

-Recently, Kareema’s creative talents are featured across digital series she created, directed, and produced as a Senior Producer for Parent Magazine’s Black-focused vertical, Kindred.
+From 2021-2023 Kareema lent her creative talents to digital series she created, directed, and produced as a Senior Producer for Parent Magazine’s Black-focused vertical, Kindred.
 One of the projects, We Live & We Learn won Best Family Series at the 2022 NYC Web Fest.
-A second project, Kickback with Kindred that she also hosts was picked up by PeopleTV and became its #3 show, a first-of-its-kind featuring all Black talent, and a third, Our Family Portrait is Emmy-nominated for Outstanding Human Interest - Long Form Content.
+A second project, Kickback with Kindred that she also hosted was picked up by PeopleTV and became its #3 show, a first-of-its-kind featuring all Black talent, and a third, Our Family Portrait was Emmy-nominated for Outstanding Human Interest - Long Form Content.

 Through her company, MC Gran Productions, her work can be seen with brands such as Google, NAACP, Moonbug Entertainment, and more.
 Her company’s mission is to create inspirational content, and provide new possibilities for storytelling for underserved voices.